How To Choose Eye-Catching Color Combinations For Embroidery

 Now that you know a little bit about color theory, you should now understand a little bit more around why certain color combinations look really good together.

-While you can certainly create color schemes from scratch, there are plenty of helpful tools out there to help you pick out the best color combinations for embroidery.
+While you can certainly create color schemes from scratch, there are plenty of helpful tools out there to help you pick out color palettes for embroidery.

-Coolors.co is another website that is a color generator tool.
-You can upload a photo to pull colors from or use their random generator.
+• Coolors.co – another website that is a color generator tool.
+You can upload a photo to pull colors from it or use their random generator.

-Stitchpalettes.com is another phenomenal website that provides color palettes specifically for embroidery.
+• Stitchpalettes.com – another phenomenal website that provides color palettes specifically for embroidery.

 colour confidence book